Mistakes You May Be Making When Responding To Tantrums

 This is flawed thinking because children have a mind of their own, and it’s difficult to know what they are thinking and feeling.
 How can a parent be expected to stop something from happening when they don’t know it’s coming?

 Because we cannot truly stop the tantrum from happening in the first place, our instinct is to bribe, yell, punish, shame, guilt, even spank.
-These are all forms of negative punishment, and I’ve never been a huge fan.
+These are all forms of negative punishment (fear conditioning), and I’ve never been a huge fan.

 These kinds of responses to children’s tantrums just lead to children who do not face their feelings as they grow older.